 Save water and money by making small, easy changes at home!
-These devices are often available from your water provider upon request, or can be purchased from most home and garden stores, many online retailers, and hardware stores.
+Water Conservation devices are often available from your water provider for free.
+You can also buy them from home and garden stores, online retailers, and hardware stores.

 Indoor Water Conservation

 Aerators screw on to the end of kitchen and bathroom faucets.
 They mix air into the stream of water, reducing the amount of water flowing from your faucet.
 WaterSense labeled aerators can reduce water use by 20% or more without reducing water pressure.

 Fill Cycle Diverter

 A fill cycle diverter is the most efficient device used to retrofit (use less water per flush) older toilets that use 3.5 gallons per flush or more.
 The diverter directs more water to the toilet's tank and less to the bowl while they refill.
 That way they finish filling at around the same time.
 Once installed, a fill cycle diverter will save about half a gallon of water per flush.

 Toilet dye tablets or strips are placed in the toilet tank to find toilet leaks, including slow and silent leaks.
 It only takes one tablet or strip and 20 minutes to check for costly toilet leaks!